Nick Foster: Television and film

 He has scored all of Derren Brown’s recent TV specials.
 His music also features in the Ryan Gosling / Michelle Williams film Blue Valentine, and in Raoul Martinez and Joshua Van Praag's Creating Freedom: Lottery of Birth, nominated for Best Documentary at Raindance Film Festival.
-He has composed the music for Channel 4's charity initiative Stand Up To Cancer.
+In film, Foster has scored Sam Hobkinson’s feature documentary Misha and the Wolves, which premiered at Sundance in 2021.
+Previously, his work featured in Ryan Gosling's Blue Valentine and Creating Freedom - Lottery of Birth.

-He also works as a composer of music for commercials; in this field his work has won numerous awards for original composition including D&AD, Clio, Craft and MAS.
+He also works as a composer of music for commercials; in this field his work has won numerous awards for original compositions including D&AD, Clio, Craft and MAS.
 He has worked with directors including Jonathan Glazer, Joachim Back, Wim Wenders and Nick Gordon.
-Recent work includes "When You Love Something" for the BBC, directed by Vaughan Arnell, Steve Ayson's Grey Goose "La Pursuit", Specsavers "Boiler", directed by Danny Kleinman, and Apple's "Your Verse" campaign with Esa-Pekka Salonen.

 Other TV work includes scores for entertainment shows including The Cube, Bigheads and Penn & Teller: Fool Us.

-He has also been involved in various music education initiatives, most recently Bafta Kids’ Big School Day, held at Alexandra Palace.
+He has also been involved in various music education initiatives, most recently Bafta Kids' Big School Day, held at Alexandra Palace.

 Silva Screen Records has to date released two volumes of Nick & Ben Foster's score for Thunderbirds Are Go, performed by the City of Prague Symphony Orchestra.

-Classically trained, Foster began his career in music as a record producer, writing songs and making records with Gary Barlow, S Club 7, East 17 and Kylie Minogue.